 We continued with one trip a year – Santa Fe, Peru, Belize, South India, Turkey, and in 2012 we met with Unitarians in Transylvania and Hungary, and learned our history.
 In 2013 we returned to India and experienced the Golden Temple in the Punjab, and the Camel Fair in Rajasthan.
-Our amazing 2014 journey was to Jordan and Jerusalem.
+Our amazing 2014 journey was to Jordan and Jerusalem, and in 2015 to hill towns of Italy, and 2017 to Portugal and Northern Spain.
 The dynamics of taking a journey with ‘fellow travellers’ adds a special something to the experience.
 Unitarians are typically ‘go with the flow’ individuals and relaxed travellers.
 They like surprises and are lots of fun to travel with.
 I would be happy to talk to you about these journeys, which promise to be exhilarating, with good company, enchanting moments and visual treats. firstname.lastname@example.org

 Northern Vietnam and Angkor Wat, March 15 – 27, 2019

 On this trip we immerse ourselves in the scenery, history, and traditions of northern Vietnam and Cambodia.
 We visit monasteries to meditate at an eclectic collection of temples, learn about Zen and Theravada practices from monks and novices, hike in the outstanding natural environment of the Sapa highlands, and marvel at the ethereal beauty of Halong Bay.